Cybersecurity Program Garners Numerous Rankings

 with the tools to drive innovation and provide strategic cybersecurity management.

-protection, legal and compliance, penetration testing and digital forensics, among
+such as data protection, legal and compliance, penetration testing and digital forensics,

 Due to businesses’ growing dependency on information security, employers are hiring

 cybersecurity professionals now more than ever.
 A recent report by the Bureau of Labor

 and Statistics found that jobs for information security analysts will continue to

 rise, expected to increase 28 percent from 2016 to 2026 with median salaries exceeding

 Accelerate your career with a cybersecurity degree from the Univeristy of Dallas.